Inside: How to use journaling prompts for self discovery to build conficence and a life you love.

 You can focus on just romantic relationships, friendships or relationships with family members who you are closest to.

-15. What would my ideal partner relationship be like?
+15. What would your ideal partner relationship be like?

-16. What is a quality I admire in someone else?
-How can I develop that quality?
+16. What is a quality you admire in someone else?
+How can you develop that quality?

 17. Is there something in your life you would like to do over?
 How would you do it over?
 Did you learn or grow from this experience?
 How?